 One of the most expensive features of a wine cellar is the wine itself.
 Once you've got a custom wine rack in your home, complete with a tasting room or a booth for drinking, you'll want to buy every bottle of wine you see.
 Though you'll have years to build up your collection, you'll naturally be excited to fill your rack.
 Budget some money for the purchase of several bottles just to get your collection started.

 Before deciding what kind of wine cellar to install, know your budget.
-Once you've decided on a budget for the cellar you want, start contacting contractors.
+Once you've decided on a budget for the cellar you want, start contacting contractors to find out wine cellar price.
 Get quotes from at least three contractors before hiring a professional.
 Talking with multiple contractors about your project serves the following purposes:

 - You'll get a sense of what's a fair price.